 - Almost 80 people in America die every day from an opioid overdose.

 - From 1999 to date, the amount of prescription opioids sold in the U.S. has gone up by 400%.

-- Almost directly correlating to the amount of prescription opioids sold in the U.S. over the last 15 years, the number of related deaths have also quadrupled.
+- Almost directly correlating to the number of prescription opioids sold in the U.S. over the last 15 years, the number of related deaths has also quadrupled.

 - Every day, there are over 1000 emergency cases of prescription opioids misuse.

 - An intentional drug/substance OD is a common form of suicide, and according to the WHO, over a million people take their own lives every year.

 - Prescription opioids were involved in 32% of all opioid overdose deaths in 2018.
 That percentage dropped by 13.5% from 2017.